yosuke-furukawa/tower-of-babel/exercises/class_extend/problem.en.md

 ```

-When you have the file created, use it to make some damage and write the result to std.out like this:
+When you have the file created, use it to make some damage and write the result to the console like this:

 ```javascript
 var x = process.argv[2];